Everything you want to know about Lyme disease

 Other symptoms include Bell's palsy and heart palpitations and dizziness due to changes in heartbeat.

+However, she says there's a lack of evidence showing that this treatment is effective, even though the CDC recommends it.
+"It's based on a very small study done only over a six-week period, and all it proved was that the two pills prevent a rash from occurring.
+It does not kill the bacteria.
+It does not prevent the disease.
+It only prevents a rash and, therefore, complicates diagnosis later on down the line."

+Fisk's organization says that the International Lyme and Associated Disease Society's advice is to refuse the dose of doxycycline.
+The medical society "has found that many, many people who get that treatment go on to have chronic Lyme," says Fisk.

 Lyme disease is treated with antibiotics for two to four weeks.
 The vast majority of patients recover quickly, experts say.
-A very few people treated for Lyme disease will continue to have some symptoms.
-The cause of post-Lyme disease syndrome isn't known.
-But treatment, experts say, should target the specific symptoms, say joint swelling.
+A small percentage of people treated for Lyme disease will continue to have some symptoms.
+Although sometimes called chronic Lyme disease, this condition is officially called post-treatment Lyme disease syndrome.
+The cause of PTLDS isn't known.
+But treatment, experts say, should target the specific symptoms, such as joint swelling.
 Long-term use of IV antibiotics is not appropriate, experts say.

 You can take steps to prevent Lyme disease by taking steps to avoid a tick bite.
 Avoid bushy and grassy areas when walking in the woods, especially in the areas with deer ticks.
 Wear long pants and long-sleeved shirts and wear insect repellent containing DEET on exposed skin.
 After walking in wooded areas, thoroughly check the skin for the poppy seed-sized ticks.